Toolkit ShelfFind

 How do I calculate how many pavers I need?

-Divide project square footage by the square footage of one paver, then add waste for cuts and breakage.
+Divide project area by the area of one paver, then add waste for cuts and breakage.
+You can use square feet or square meters.

 How much extra paver material should I buy?